kluchey/OMG/pages/culture.md

 - #definiton A culture is every *thing* or *idea* that is produced, used, or thought about by a group of people.
 - #eg People who learn math learn to be part of a math culture.
 Knowing $y=mx+b$ is the equation for a line is culture.
+Other groups of people may use different representations, like $y=ax+b$.